Gamma Piscis Austrini

-Gamma Piscis Austrini, Latinized from γ Piscis Austrini, is binary star system in the southern constellation of Piscis Austrinus.
+Gamma Piscis Austrini, Latinized from γ Piscis Austrini, is three-star system in the southern constellation of Piscis Austrinus.
 It is visible to the naked eye with a combined apparent visual magnitude of +4.448.
-As of 2010, the pair had an angular separation of 4 arc seconds along a position angle of 255°.
-Based upon an annual parallax shift of 15.1 mas as seen from the Earth, the system is located about 203 light years from the Sun.
+Based upon an annual parallax shift of 15.1 mas as seen from the Earth, the system is located about 216 light years from the Sun.